flokoe/website/content/posts/mastering-acls-once-and-for-all.md

 ## Requirements

-I assume basic experience on the commands line.
+I assume basic experience on the commands line and Linux.

 ACLs must be supported and enabled(mounted with acl) by the filesystem.
 As `acl` package is a dependency of systemd and BtrFS, ext, ext3 and ext4 have acls enabled by dfault most modern Linux Distributions should work.